dylon/lfortran/src/server/README.md

 stream or stderr) should not be assumed part of the stdio communication protocol, but some editors will log messages written to the server's error stream to a debugging terminal (e.g. VSCode).

+## Architecture

+LLanguage Server is fully asynchronous.
+Messages are read from its input stream and appended to a message queue that is consumed by a pool of request threads.
+This allows multiple messages to be handled in parallel and prevents the editor from blocking while the user continues editing his document.
+Responses are served in the order of receipt even if one is completed before another.